prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 		MsgBox("Done")
 	End Sub

-`names()`{.highlighter-rouge} and `surnames()`{.highlighter-rouge} are actually arrays.
+`names()` and `surnames()` are actually arrays.
 Unlike C and Java, arrays in Basic are declared and accessed using round braces and not square ones.
 Also, what gets declared in an array declaration is the upper-bound, not the total size.
-Thus, `foo(2)`{.highlighter-rouge} is actually a size-3 array ranging from indices 0 to 2.
+Thus, `foo(2)` is actually a size-3 array ranging from indices 0 to 2.

 Recipe 4: Regular Expressions {#regex}
 ----------------------------------------

 Regular expressions are very useful in searching and replacing text based on specific patterns.
-The following macro searches for all the email addresses in your spreadsheet and replaces each one with `foo@bar.com`{.highlighter-rouge}:
+The following macro searches for all the email addresses in your spreadsheet and replaces each one with `foo@bar.com`:

 	Sub replace_with_regex
 	  Dim names() As String